PriyaRudroju/React/README.md

 # Shimmer
 - resembles the page's actual UI , so users will understand how quickly the web/mobile app will load even before the content has shown up.

+# Conditional Rendering
+- rendering according to condition is called conditional rendering.